-The Bridgemaster can spray up to 3/16" diameter wire.
-1/8" (3.2 mm) and 3/16" (4.8 mm) diameter aluminum and zinc are the optimum size for the Thermion equipment.
-1/16" (1.6 mm) and 3/32" (2.4 mm) diameters are the most common used sizes of the hard wire types.
+The Bridge Master series can spray up to 3/16" diameter aluminum, zinc, zinc/aluminum wire and up to 1/8" diameter of some hard wires such as nickel base and copper base materials.
+1/8" and 3/16" diameter aluminum and zinc are the optimum size for the Thermion Inc. equipment.
+1/16" and 3/32" diameters are the most used sizes of the hard wire types.